Nostalgic for the Present Tour

-The Nostalgic for the Present Tour was the fifth concert tour by Australian recording artist Sia.
+The Nostalgic for the Present Tour was a concert tour by Australian singer Sia.
 The 23-date North American leg of the tour, which featured opening acts Miguel and AlunaGeorge, began at Seattle, Washington's KeyArena on 29 September 2016 and concluded on 6 November 2016 at the Frank Erwin Center in Austin, Texas.
 Maddie Ziegler toured with Sia, together with several other onstage dancers, executing Ryan Heffington's choreography on the stage, while Sia sang at the rear of the stage with her face covered by her familiar wig.
 The tour received positive reviews from critics.

 In November and December 2017, Sia conducted the second leg of the tour, her first stadium tour in Australia, accompanied by Ziegler.